solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     ![Create a new IoT Edge Solution.](media/code-iot-edge-solution.png 'Azure IoT Edge: New IoT Edge Solution')

 2. Select a folder for your IoT Edge solution, such as `C:\Temp\IoT Edge`.
-When you have created or found a suitable folder, click the **Select Folder** button.
+When you have created or found a suitable folder, select **Select Folder**.

     ![The IoT Edge folder location is selected.](media/code-iot-edge-select-folder.png 'Select Folder')